Career Pathways

-Career Pathways is a workforce development strategy used in the United States to support workers’ transitions from education into and through the workforce.
+Career Pathways is a workforce development strategy used in the United States to support students' transition from education into the workforce.
 This strategy has been adopted at the federal, state and local levels in order to increase education, training and learning opportunities for America’s current and emerging workforce.

 Career pathways are an integrated collection of programs and services intended to develop students’ core academic, technical and employability skills; provide them with continuous education, training; and place them in high-demand, high-opportunity jobs.
+Career pathways programs have to consider the diversity of adult learners, and Belzer and Dashew (2023) note that “there are no universal ways to be an adult learner, and educators have to show their willingness to meet adult learners where they are to help them develop their skills, content, and self-concept.”Belzer, Alisa, & Dashew, Brian, eds.
+Understanding the Adult Learner: Perspectives and Practices, Chapter 1, p.
+3 (Routledge, 2023).